upnotes-io/upnotes-blog/_posts/2021-08-05-why-taking-good-notes-is-critical.markdown

 [Download now](https://upnotes.io#download)

 We are going to add many more features and improvements...
-Please join our [discord chat](https://discord.gg/ATZTMeyWsW) for updates
+Please join our [discord chat](https://discord.gg/ATZTMeyWsW) for updates and let us know what feature you need in a notes app.